 -H “Authorization: Bearer abcdefgh-1234-ijkl-m5n6-opqrstuvxyxz”

 One more thing which you need to authorize before running your test is the project type and how you want to execute your test run.
-You can use the Appium server-side for Android or iOS depending upon what device you want to run the test on.
+You can use the Appium server-side for Android or iOS, depending on what device you want to run the test on.

 After the creation of the project, you can use the following script to create a test zip from your project: